 For me, it all tied into our desires we have shared in this class about wanting to be part of an Artist’s community after reading about Elbert Hubbard’s Roycroft Community, Gustav Stickley’s dreams of Craftsman’s Farms, all the artistic cavorting at Black Mountain College, Penland, Ralf and Jane Whitehead’s Byrdcliffe….
 And, of course, our Junction.

-That is how my “Treasures of Place” three piece series came to be.
+my “Treasures of Place” three piece series came to be.

 South Padre Island, Texas